Patryk725/mp4-cutter/README.md

 # mp4-cutter

 👉 mp4-cutter is a very simple tool for cutting videos based on a ✨special✨ text file.
-> I MADE README.md BEFORE FORMAT.py, SO YOU HAVE TO WAIT.
-> TODO: HOW DOES IT WORK UNDER THE HOOD.

 <h2>You may ask yourself...</h2>
 <details>